 We invite you to experience Fourth Genre: Explorations in Nonfiction, a journal devoted to publishing notable, innovative work in nonfiction.
 Given the genre’s flexibility and expansiveness, we welcome a variety of works ranging from personal essays and memoirs to literary journalism and personal criticism.
 The editors invite works that are lyrical, self-interrogative, meditative, and reflective, as well as expository, analytical, exploratory, or whimsical.
 In short, we encourage submissions across the full spectrum of the genre.
 The journal encourages a writer-to-reader conversation, one that explores the markers and boundaries of literary/creative nonfiction.

-Fourth Genre is pleased to announce Robert Root as 2014 judge of the 10th annual Fourth Genre Steinberg Essay Prize!
-Submission guidelines and information on past winners are listed on the Prize page.
+Fourth Genre is thrilled to announce the results of the 2014 Fourth Genre Steinberg Essay Prize!
+See information on the winner and finalists on the Prize page.

-From “Companionship on the Way,” the introduction to FG 15:2, written by editor Laura Julier
+From “Leaving a Trace,” the introduction to FG 16:1, written by editor Laura Julier

 Complete back volumes of all journals are available for purchase through Periodicals Service Company.